sourcegraph/about/content/blogposts/2024/gp-how-to-generate-unit-tests-with-svelte.md

 ## Conclusion

 In this article, we learned about unit tests and how to generate them in Svelte.
-We then went on to write a basic test, unit tests for component events, unit tests for the context API, and unit tests for the context API, and we automated the process of writing unit tests with [Cody](https://sourcegraph.com/cody).
+We then went on to write a basic test, unit tests for component events, unit tests for the context API, and we automated the process of writing unit tests with [Cody](https://sourcegraph.com/cody).
 Happy Coding!

 ---